 I learned to appreciate simple.
 Society makes us so eager to be “perfect” and “keep up with (enter name here)” but the reality was, when hard times hit how the hell were we going to survive?
 Will perfection matter?
 Does what the person have next to you really matter, superficially?

 Learning to live off the land is a process.
 I am by no means a master gardener, an herbalist, holistic doctor, etc..
-But I have learned how to survive.
-I have learned how to reinvent my health, my life in the last five years.
+But I have learned how to survive and how to reinvent my health, my life in the last five years.
 I have learned to revile in the old ways of eating and that organic is the best.
-I have learned an alternative lifestyle that has manifested into the current trend….
+Truly that “alternative lifestyle” has manifested into the current trend….
 The only trend that I am hoping has longevity for decades to come.

 I always tell my oldest son that I baked him from scratch, like a cake.
 God and nature put all the perfect ingredients together to make the perfect boy that he is.